 Mechanical Engineering: Pros and Cons

 You can apply many of the pros of being a software engineer to a mechanical engineering career.
-In this career path, you also work in a comfortable office much of the day, though you may get to leave the office sometimes depending on your specific job.
+In this career path, you also work in a comfortable office much of the day.
+You may, however, get to leave the office sometimes, depending on your specific job.

 Also, mechanical engineering is one of the most varied engineering careers possible.
 There are numerous industries in which you can find work as a mechanical engineer.
 Perhaps one of the biggest cons is that mechanical engineering is on the lower end of the pay spectrum among the wide range of engineering jobs.

 How to Become a Mechanical Engineer

-A mechanical engineer needs a bachelor’s degree from an accredited mechanical engineering school, and a master’s degree is often encouraged.
-A mechanical engineer must get a license in the state they want to work in.
+A mechanical engineer needs a bachelor’s degree from an accredited mechanical engineering school.
+A master’s degree is often encouraged as well.
+Lastly, a professional mechanical engineer must also get a license in the state they want to work in.

 Median Salary: $95,300

-An industrial engineer will use their skills to make manufacturing and industrial systems as efficient as possible.
-They esure that industrial processes are not only efficient, but cost-effective.
-This is done by designing plans for large systems, managing inventory, increasing worker and machine efficiency, and much more.
+Industrial engineers use their skills to make manufacturing and industrial systems as efficient as possible.
+They ensure that industrial processes are not only efficient but also cost-effective.
+They do so by designing plans for large systems, managing inventory, increasing worker and machine efficiency, and much more.

 Industrial Engineering: Pros and Cons

 Industrial engineers have the benefit of being able to translate their skills to a variety of industries and different areas in a company.
 They also tend to coordinate teams of people and have the potential to move into management positions.
 So if you enjoy leadership, you may enjoy industrial engineering.

-The biggest con of industrial engineering is that the pay is the lowest average for the engineering jobs we’re discussing in this blog.
+The biggest con of industrial engineering is that the pay is the lowest average for the engineering jobs we’re discussing.
 Yet, the pay is great when you compare it to most other jobs.
 In addition, you may be able to unlock a higher average salary when you gain more career experience and get professional certifications in the field.